YZY010418/CPSea/README.md

 We refold the head-tail and disulfide cyclic peptides using HighFold2 without MSA input.
 Herein, we provide a script to generate HighFold2 inputs from PDB files.

+`python generate_HF2_input.py -i <pdb_dir> -o <a3m_dir> (--sort)`

+The script read a directory of PDB files, and extract their **chain L** to make corresponding MSA files, saving to a new directory.
+The MSA directory can then be used as the input of HighFold2.
+Since the refolding of disulfide bonds requires specifying the numbers of the amino acids that form the disulfide bonds, you can use the --sort parameter to save sequences of different lengths in separate subfolders, which makes it more convenient to perform batch refolding.

+We have attempted to use AF3 and Boltz for the refolding of cyclic isopeptides, but found it difficult to achieve.
+Here, we provide scripts for generating input files for AF3 and Boltz, which can produce input folders from PDB folders based on template files.
+You can modify the atom names in the templates to realize the prediction of different types of cyclic peptides.

+`python generate_AF3_input.py -i <pdb_dir> -o <json_dir> -t AF3_template.json`

+`python generate_Boltz_input.py -i <pdb_dir> -o <yaml_dir> -t Boltz_template.json`

+For scRMSD calculation, we provide a script for automatical comparasion and calculation.